dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/attribute_transfer.rst

    Domain that the attribute is transferred to.
    For example, it is possible to transfer a point attribute from one geometry to the face domain of another geometry.
-   In *Auto* mode, the node tries to guess the domain based on what domain the attribute is on.
+   In *Auto* mode, the node tries to guess the domain based on what domain the attribute belongs to.

 Mapping
    How elements from the destination geometry are mapped to points on the source geometry.